-James Carollo, PhD, PE, is the Director of the MRC.
+James Carollo, PhD, PE,

-Nancy Miller, MD, is the Medical Director of the MRC.
+Medical Director of the MRC

 Patrick Carry, PhD, is an Assistant Research Professor in the Colorado Program for Musculoskeletal Research.
 He completed his MS and PhD in Epidemiology at the Colorado School of Public Health.
 His graduate work focused on the longitudinal analysis of metabolomic, epigenetic, and transcriptomic biomarkers to understand the etiology of Type 1 Diabetes.
-His current research interests include using omics markers to understand the etiology of complex musculoskeletal disorders including scoliosis, concussion, and osteoarthritis.
+His current research interests include using omics markers to understand the etiology of complex musculoskeletal disorders, including scoliosis, concussion, and osteoarthritis.
 He provides methodological and analytical support for the MRC in the areas of randomized controlled trials, meta-analyses, biomechanical studies, quality improvement studies, and cohort studies based on large administrative datasets.

 Email: Patrick.Carry@childrenscolorado.org